-Children tried as adults – Typically, the juvenile court system handles cases against those under 17 years of age.
+Children tried as adults – The juvenile court system typically handles cases against those under 17.
 If the offender is 14 years of age or older, the juvenile court judge may decide to transfer the case to an adult court, and the child would face the same penalties as an adult in the corrections system.
 Judges usually reserve this option for violent or repeat offenders who don’t respond to rehabilitation.

 Registration as a sex offender – Texas requires convicted juvenile sex offenders to register with their local law enforcement agency.
 Their information is publicly available in the Texas Public Sex Offender Registry.